 Lizzie had two best friends, a stable home life, and was — at the end of the day — happy.
 And isn't that the American dream?

-Although it only aired on TV for a few years, Lizzie McGuire seemingly influenced many other teen-centric shows to come, from That's So Raven to Phil of the Future to Kim Possible to Gilmore Girls.
+Although it only aired on TV for a few years, Lizzie McGuire seemingly influenced many other teen-centric shows to come, from That's So Raven to Phil of the Future to Kim Possible.
 I would even argue that later shows like Broad City and Awkward. both took a page from Lizzie's book, as well, as they centered around likable but flawed protagonists who end up right where they started despite their best efforts, time and time again.
 And now, with the success of recent shows like PEN15 and Everything Sucks! that revisit those middle school years, it's clearer than ever that millennials are nostalgic about the era, for better or for worse.
 Sure, some aspects of that time period were awful and sad and embarrassing — but it's still really nice to be able to relate to and laugh at those struggles through pop culture like Lizzie.

 "I want kids to feel like they're less alone and less scared and there are people out there [like them]," Bargiel told MTV News in the same article.
 "Because honestly, we don't really grow out of [it] — we're all still going through middle school and high school."

 15 years after its final episode, Lizzie McGuire still resonates so much with its fans, myself included.
 The show caught so many of us at the perfect point in our lives, when our mouths were filled with braces, our bodies were growing in unexpected directions, and our hormones were arriving at breakneck speeds.
 Lizzie, Gordo, and Miranda dealt with all of these struggles, too, and they and made it look, if not effortless, at least funny and manageable.